Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 ![Select AMI]({{ "/images/posts/blackfire/select-ami.png" | absolute_url }})

 Then it is time to select the instance type.
-The agent does not need much computer power, running with t2.micro is perfect.
+The agent does not need much computing power, running with t2.micro is perfect.

 ![Select instance type]({{ "/images/posts/blackfire/select-instance-type.png" | absolute_url }})